Orpheus: Literature

 Rainer Maria Rilke's Sonnets to Orpheus (1922) are based on the Orpheus myth.
 Poul Anderson's Hugo Award-winning novelette "Goat Song", published in 1972, is a retelling of the story of Orpheus in a science fiction setting.
 Some feminist interpretations of the myth give Eurydice greater weight.
-Margaret Atwood's Orpheus and Eurydice Cycle (1976–86) deals with the myth, and gives Eurydice a more prominent voice.
-Sarah Ruhl's Eurydice likewise presents the story of Orpheus's descent to the underworld from Eurydice's perspective.
+Margaret Atwood's Orpheus and Eurydice Cycle (1976–1986) deals with the myth, and gives Eurydice a more prominent voice.
+Sarah Ruhl's Eurydice likewise presents the story of Orpheus' descent to the underworld from Eurydice's perspective.
 Ruhl removes Orpheus from the center of the story by pairing their romantic love with the paternal love of Eurydice's dead father.
-David Almond's 2014 novel, A Song for Ella Grey, was inspired by the myth of Orpheus and Eurydice, and won the Guardian Children's Fiction Prize in 2015.
+David Almond's 2014 novel A Song for Ella Grey was inspired by the myth of Orpheus and Eurydice, and won the Guardian Children's Fiction Prize in 2015.

-The 2014 novel Orfeo by Richard Powers is based on Orpheus.

-The 2020 novel Orpheus' Temptation by Stefan Calin is based on an allegory between the main character and Orpheus's descent into the Underworld and subsequent temptation to look at Eurydice.

-Dino Buzzati adapted the Orpheus motif in his graphic novel Poem Strip (1969).
-Neil Gaiman depicts his version of Orpheus in The Sandman comics series (1989–2015).
-Gaiman's Orpheus is the son of Oneiros (the Dream Lord Morpheus) and the muse Calliope.

-The poet Gabriele Tinti has composed a series of poems inspired by the myth of Orpheus, read by Robert Davi at the J. Paul Getty Museum.